Play, Inquiry, and Joy

 Researches Their Interests

-We all learn best when they inquire about something that has piqued their curiosity.
+We all learn best when we inquire about something that has piqued our curiosity.
 Teachers listen and observe keenly to determine children's interests, and use those interests as a jumping-off point for our classroom's dynamic curriculum.
 Parents and teachers are invited to wonder alongside children, often coming to our own discoveries about the human experience.

 Participates in community

-We respect and support children's efforts to understand and participate in our complex society by cultivating the ability to adopt differing perspectives, listen, and empathize.
-This begins in the classroom, and extends to their family, peer group, neighborhood, and community.
+We respect and support children's efforts to understand and participate in our complex society by cultivating the ability to adopt differing perspectives, listen, and communicate.
 When children bring complex, ethical concerns into the classroom, we create a space where these topics can be explored.
 Children participate in the planning and running of our daily classroom meetings, are encouraged to strive for consensus, master the mechanics of voting, engage in respectful dialogue, and learn to lead, follow, and compromise.
 Adults live and model this ethos by keeping questions of meaning open, seeking out ideas that stretch us, and reflecting on how our thoughts and actions impact others.

 Creates meaningfully